Danny Masterson’s rape retrial: Key things to know

 The three accusers gave emotional and often traumatic testimony.

-Prosecutor Reinhold Mueller argued that the evidence pointed clearly to Masterson being a “rapist” who created an environment in his home that allowed him to prey on women, and that the church was clearly to blame for the women taking so long to come forward.
+Mueller argued that the evidence pointed clearly to Masterson being a “rapist” who created an environment in his home that allowed him to prey on women.

-Masterson’s attorney Phillip Cohen argued that the women’s testimony was so hopelessly riddled with contradictions and inconsistencies that prosecutors implicated Scientology to patch holes in its case.
+Cohen argued that the women’s testimony was hopelessly riddled with contradictions and inconsistencies.

 In the end, fewer than half of jurors voted to convict on any of the counts.
 Nevertheless, the Los Angeles County District Attorney’s Office decided to try again with a new set of jurors, and the women agreed to take the stand again.